 John has been teaching violin for over 25 years.
 He teaches both in his home studio in Edmonton, Alberta and for the North Eastern Music Association.

 Some performance highlights include: Recording for the Vancouver 2010 Winter Olympics opening ceremonies ‘Fiddle Nation’ medley composed by Calvin Vollrath, the Canada Day Millennium Celebration on Parliament Hill with Vinok Worldance, Alberta Spirit: Party of the Century Centennial Celebrations all of which were live televised performances.

-The lesson year is 36 weeks, divided into two terms.
-Lessons begin in September and end in April.
+The lesson year runs 32 weeks, divided into two terms.
+Lessons begin in September and end in May.

 Term 1 & 2 $400/each*